rafaelcolladojr/arrowhead.nvim/README.md

 <BR>

+> [!NOTE]
+> This plugin is experimental and has only been tested on Flutter/Dart code.
-> [!WARNING]
+>
-> This plugin is experimental and has only been tested on Dart/Flutter code.
-If you'd like this to work in your preferred language, feel free to request it be submitting an issue.
+> If you'd like this plugin to work for your preferred language, feel free to submit an issue.

 <BR>